 Our Community Resource Officer (CRO) is a law enforcement officer who works as a liaison between the Paradise Valley Police Department and the community we serve.
-Our CRO, Officer Kevin Albert, assists with public education, crime prevention, neighborhood specific problems and also helps with coordination of other Town services and departments to promote a professional response to the citizens of Paradise Valley.
+Our CRO, Officer Steven McGhee, assists with public education, crime prevention, neighborhood-specific problems and also helps with coordination of other Town services and departments to promote a professional response to the citizens of Paradise Valley.
 This community program is designed to include on-going events and activities aimed at giving citizens control of their neighborhoods through innovative partnerships between and among governmental agencies; citizen groups; voluntary and religious organizations; the business community and others.

 The CRO is responsible for issues and concerns in a neighborhood that are ongoing or simply demand more attention or time than can be reasonably alloted during the course of a routine police patrol call.
 The CRO helps coordinate various community events which promote crime prevention and awareness.